reubenharry/haskell-docs/README.md

 Well, nothing actually!
 There's a large range of great resources, both for beginners and intermediate Haskell programmers.

-These often have quite different goals to The Haskell Guide, however.
+These resources often have quite different goals to The Haskell Guide, however.
 They (usually) aim to provide a complete introduction to Haskell, either to a coding beginner or a Haskell newcomer, and do so in a linear way (a series of written chapters, projects, or videos).

 By contrast, The Haskell Guide is less interested in providing a didactically complete experience, and much more interested in getting newcomers, who might have no reason to think Haskell is worthwhile, over the hurdles that traditionally make Haskell inaccessible.
 These include: